polakowo/datadocs/docs/deep-learning/dl-strategy.md

 - One of the most effective methods is to train a single neural network, converging to several local minima along its optimization path, and save the model parameters.
 This way, we obtain the seemingly contradictory goal of ensembling multiple neural networks at no additional training cost.
 - [Snapshot Ensembles: Train 1, get M for free](https://arxiv.org/abs/1704.00109)

-### Test-time augmentation (TTA)

-- TTA is a form of data augmentation that a model uses during test time, as opposed to most data augmentation techniques that run during training time.
-- The technique works as follows:
-  - augment a test image in multiple ways
-  - use the model to classify these variants of the test image
-  - average the results of the model’s many predictions
-- The technique found popularity among some competitors in the ImageNet Large Scale Visual Recognition Competition